ProlificDreamer: High-Fidelity and Diverse Text-to-3D Generation with Variational Score Distillation: Variational Score Distillation

 \subsection{Comparison with SDS}

 We now systematically compare VSD with SDS in both theory and practice.

-\textbf{SDS as a speical case of VSD.}$\mbox{ }$ Theoretically, comparing the update rules of SDS (Eq.~\eqref{eq:sds}) and VDS (Eq.~\eqref{eq:vsd}), SDS is a special case of VSD by using a single-point Dirac distribution $\mu(\theta|y)\approx \delta(\theta-\theta^{(1)})$ as the variational distribution (see Appendix~\ref{sec:discuss_sds_and_vsd} for derivation).
-In particular, VSD not only employs potentially multiple particles but also learns a parametric score function $\vepsilon_\phi$ even for a single particle (i.e., $n=1$), potentially offering superior generalization over SDS.
+\textbf{SDS as a special case of VSD.}$\mbox{ }$ Theoretically, comparing the update rules of SDS (Eq.~\eqref{eq:sds}) and VSD (Eq.~\eqref{eq:vsd}), SDS is a special case of VSD by using a single-point Dirac distribution $\mu(\theta|y)\approx \delta(\theta-\theta^{(1)})$ as the variational distribution (see Appendix~\ref{sec:discuss_sds_and_vsd} for derivation).
+In particular, VSD not only employs potentially multiple particles but also learns a parametric score function $\vepsilon_\phi$ even for a single particle (i.e., $n=1$).
+Empirically, the learned neural network may potentially offer superior generalization ability over the Dirac distribution in SDS, thus it may provide more accurate updating directions in low-density regions.
 Moreover, by using LoRA, VSD can additionally exploit the text prompt $y$ in the estimation $\vepsilon_{\phi}(\x_t,t,c,y)$, while the Gaussian noise $\vepsilon$ used in SDS cannot leverage the information from $y$.
+Thus, VSD may provide samples which are more aligned with the prompt $y$.

-\textbf{VSD is friendly to CFG.}$\mbox{ }$ As VSD aims to sample $\theta$ from the optimal $\mu^*$ defined by the pretrained model $\vepsilon_{\text{pretrain}}$, the effects by tuning the CFG in $\vepsilon_{\text{pretrain}}$ for 3D samples $\theta$ by VSD are quite similar to the effects for the 2D samples by the traditional ancestral sampling~\citep{ho2020denoising,lu2022dpm}.
+\textbf{VSD is friendly to CFG.}$\mbox{ }$ As VSD aims to \emph{sample} $\theta$ from the optimal $\mu^*$ defined by the pretrained model $\vepsilon_{\text{pretrain}}$, the effects by tuning the CFG in $\vepsilon_{\text{pretrain}}$ for 3D sampling by VSD are quite similar to 2D sampling by the traditional ancestral sampling methods~\citep{ho2020denoising,lu2022dpm}.
 Therefore, VSD can tune CFG as flexibly as the classic text-to-image methods, and we use the same setting of CFG (e.g. $7.5$) as the common text-to-image generation task for the best performance.
 To the best of our knowledge, this for the first time addresses the problem in previous SDS~\citep{poole2022dreamfusion,lin2022magic3d,chen2023fantasia3d,metzer2022latent} that it usually requires a large CFG (i.e., $100$).

 \textbf{VSD vs. SDS in 2D experiments that isolate 3D representations.}$\mbox{ }$ To directly compare SDS and VSD, we consider a special case of the rendering function $\vg(\theta)$ to decouple the optimization algorithm from 3D representations.
 In particular, we set $\vg(\theta,c)\equiv \theta$ for any $c$.
 Then the rendered image $\x=\vg(\theta,c)=\theta$ is the same 2D image as $\theta$.
 In such a case, optimizing the parameter $\theta$ is equivalent to generating an image in 2D space, thereby independent of the 3D representation.
 We show the results of different sampling methods in Fig.~\ref{fig:vsd}.
 SDS exhibits failure under both small and large CFG weights.
 Particularly with the default CFG weight (i.e., 100) used in SDS, the 2D samples share the same issues previously observed in text-to-3D such as over-saturation and over-smoothing~\citep{poole2022dreamfusion}.
 In contrast, VSD demonstrates flexibility in accommodating various CFG weights and produces realistic samples using a normal CFG weight (i.e., 7.5), behaving similarly to ancestral sampling from diffusion models.
 See more details and analysis in Appendix~\ref{sec:2dvsd}.